 Shower Designs Featuring Large-Format Tiles

 Picking the Right Tile SizeLuxurious shower designs often evolve from tiles that are at least 12 x 12.
-However, a linear 12 x 24 or 24 x 48 tile, such as one from the Consulate line, can make any wall look like a modern design.
+However, a linear 12 x 24 or 24 x 48 tile can make any wall look like a modern design.
 Play around with ideas for tile layouts, including staggering in a classic jumbo subway tile pattern, in vertical rows to make the ceiling seem higher, or in horizontal rows of light and dark shades to create over-sized stripes.
 Finish the look by adding accent tiles for definition.

 Bigger tile requires fewer grout lines.
 However, if your prefer an extremely streamlined look, consider large-format natural stone or stone look tile.
 By choosing a tile that matches the grout, the end result is a design with seamless definition and uninterrupted grain patterns or mottling.
 This bold look offers sensational style, but like any large-format tile design, it requires a particular installation and a professional hand for utmost accuracy and safety.

 Finishing the floor and More